 Technology advances have taken home security beyond the old clunky systems to modern home automation and home monitoring systems that connect your home to your mobile device, keeping you up-to-date and in control of your home at all times — no matter where you are.

-You know you want a modern, wireless home security system, but you don’t know if you should go with home automation or home monitoring.
+You know you want modern, wireless home security, but you don’t know if you should go with home automation or home monitoring.

 We’re here to help.

 Read on to discover which system best fits your needs — home automation or home monitoring.